-For concerns that involve safeguarding matters or the safety of a service user, or concerns which may damage the public's view of the profession or show a pattern of repeated behaviour that the student has not changed after we have set targets, the person raising the concern should fill in the 'Raising concerns about a student's fitness to practise' form and send it to the Student Governance team.
-The person completing the form must provide all supporting evidence within two weeks of sending us the form.
+For concerns that involve safeguarding matters or the safety of a service user, or concerns which may damage the public's view of the profession or show a pattern of repeated behaviour that the student has not changed after we have set targets, the person raising the concern should fill in the 'Raising concerns about a student's fitness to practise' form.
+This person must provide all supporting evidence within two weeks of sending us the form.
 If we do not receive the evidence within two weeks, we will not investigate the concerns but may still discuss them with you to provide you with relevant guidance and advice.